lanyetc/pacific-legal-lsat/README.md

 This structure is intentionally complex, but it's not inconceivable that nested logic could be useful, or even just a mixture of ANDs and ORs.
 The module we've implemented thus far doesn't justify such complexity, but it certainly still counts as a limitation.

 # Extensions
-The following is a list of features and other extensions we didn't get to:
+The following are a few of the features we didn't get to:

 1. The ability to retake a question.
 It's not uncommon for users to go back and change their answers to certain questions.
 As it is, They have to retake the whole survey.

-2. Analytics. .We were considering google analytics
+2. Analytics

 3. no dynamic links/tooltips in the content.
 The survey messages can only contain plain text - functionality for rendering links, pictures, etc hasn't been implemented.